 “This is definitely new information,” member Curtis Chamberlain, of Anchorage, said.
 “It’s very exciting.”

 Tom Carpenter said the study represents “a lot” of new information.
-He cited a report compiled by Lisa Gabriel, included in meeting notes, as illustrative of the willingness and ability of the Gabriels to provide the information they need to consider in discussing the seines.
+He cited a report compiled by Robert Begich, submitted to the work session meeting notes by Lisa Gabriel, as illustrative of the willingness and ability of the Gabriels to provide the information they need to consider in discussing the seines.

 That report, the “Experimental Set Beach Seine Fishery Report,” describes the Gabriel’s efforts under the commissioner’s permit.
 It says that to prove the set beach seines could work in Upper Cook Inlet while king salmon remain a stock of management concern, they had to answer six questions.